fabrica-land/fabrica-connectors/trust_agreement.md

 # Fabrica Trust Agreement

-This Trust Agreement ("**Agreement**") is entered into by the Grantor through the creation of a Fabrica NFT.
+This Trust Agreement (this "**Agreement**") is entered into by the Grantor through the creation of a Fabrica NFT.
 The identifying information of this trust (the "**Trust**") may be found in the Fabrica NFT to which this Agreement is attached.

 ### Recitals